nllz/IRTF-HRPC/draft-glossary.md

 : reliability, confidentiality, integrity, anonymity, authenticity

 Robust
-: The resistantance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations.
+: The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations.

 The combination of content agnosticism, connectivity, security, and privacy (as defined in RFC 6973 are the technical principles that underlay freedom of expression on the Internet.